 |Other Awards Student Has Won/Programs Attended/Art Talents||10 points|

 With funds for only one Art Award and up to three Art Honorable Mention Awards, AFSA understands it is a difficult task to compare the different art forms.

-In 2018, AFSA will award one Community Service scholarships and two honorable mentions.
+In 2020, AFSA will award five Community Service scholarships.
 Judges on the Community Service panel review the applicants’ service activities where the applicant is asked to submit 150 words on each describing the activity and why it was important.
 They consider the duration of the activity, longevity of the activity, leadership level the student has taken in the activity, level of interaction with any recipient(s), and impact on student.